made-by-pioneer/sacred-space/content/pages/teacher-training.md

 pricing = "Save $525 for a total of $1500 if paid in full by December 31st, 2020" title = "Early Bird Pricing" [pricing_section.payment_plan_section]
-paragraph = "Once accepted a $450 deposit (due within 10 days of acceptance) will secure your spot.<br><br>5 payments of $550 to be completed by mid way of training.
-July 31st 2020.<br><br>All payment plans must be discussed and approved by Angel Coughlin prior to start of training." title = "Payment Plan" [pricing_section.standard_pricing_section] paragraph = "Please submit an application first.<br><br>Once accepted, a $450 deposit must be made within 10 days to reserve your spot."
+paragraph = "Once accepted a $450 deposit (due within 10 days of acceptance) will secure your spot.<br><br>5 payments of $405 to be completed by mid way of training.<br><br>All payment plans must be discussed and approved by Angel Coughlin prior to start of training." title = "Payment Plan" [pricing_section.standard_pricing_section] paragraph = "Please submit an application first.<br><br>Once accepted, a $450 deposit must be made within 10 days to reserve your spot."